elastic/kibana/src/plugins/data/server/server.api.md

 // @public (undocumented)
 export type IAggType = AggType;

-// Warning: (ae-forgotten-export) The symbol "IKibanaSearchRequest" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ISearchRequestParams" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "IEsSearchRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //